Fane-Nathan/CAG-Project/PRPs/cag_system_with_fastapi_redis_server.md

 4. Persistent chat history management (Redis) to maintain conversational context for fluid, multi-turn dialogues.

 A self-contained FastAPI application will run as a separate process, providing a dedicated API for the AI agent to interact with and manage its caching and history database (Redis).
 This server will be configured via `settings.json` and can be run locally for development or deployed to Vercel for production.

+To provide a user-friendly interface and enable web analytics, a separate **Next.js frontend application** will be developed.
+This frontend will interact with the FastAPI backend and be deployed independently on Vercel.

 Key functionalities of this server include:
 -   Cache Management: Endpoints for storing, retrieving, and invalidating cached LLM responses and crawled data.